jianwu-github/redis-on-k8s/README.md

-# redis-on-k8s
+# Deploying Redis to Kubernetes Cluster
-Deploying Redis to Kubernetes cluster
+Explore the different ways to deploy redis to Kubernetes cluster: single redis instance, redis cluster, ...